turbot/steampipe-plugin-azure/docs/tables/azure_mysql_server.md

 ```

 ### List server configuration details
+Explore the configuration details of your servers to gain insights into their set-up and manage them effectively.
+This query is particularly useful for understanding and managing the settings of your Azure MySQL servers.
 **Note:** `Server configurations` is the same as `Server parameters` as shown in Azure MySQL server console

 ```sql
 select